mosn/htnn/site/content/en/docs/getting-started/quick_start.md

   $ helm get all htnn-controller -n istio-system
 ```

-check the installed components by this command `helm get all htnn-controller -n istio-system`
+Check the installed components by this command `helm get all htnn-controller -n istio-system`

 **Note**: we will install more resource in this step, please make sure you are in a clean k8s cluster or there will be no resource conflict.
 Here we will pull the `m.daocloud.io/ghcr.io/mosn/htnn-controller` image, if there is a network problem, you need to configure the network proxy or manually download this image.